AaronRMartinez/Active-Directory-Home-Lab/README.md

 **Utilized Oracle VM VirtualBox with both Windows Server and Windows 10 ISO files to install and configure Active Directory (AD), practicing common Group Policy configurations and administrative tasks.**

 Used Oracle VM VirtualBox to run virtual machines for both Windows Server and Windows 10 operating systems.
 A domain controller was established using the Windows Server ISO, and the domain was created afterward.
 The domain controller was then configured with NAT, routing, and DHCP.
+With the domain controller set up, numerous common AD procedures were exercised.

 ## Tools